 We invite anyone interested in sharing their thoughts and feelings, or simply who might want to find a way to be with other people free from judgement, expectation or censorship for a short while, to join us.

-The group is free at the moment (although we may start to charge in the future); and we really hope it is useful to a wide range of people that have family members in prison, that practice art and social care work, that are studying, volunteering, working, caring, struggling, developing or looking for opportunities to connect.
+The group has remained free of charge (although we may start to charge in the future); and we really hope it is useful to a wide range of people that have family members in prison, that practice art and social care work, that are studying, volunteering, working, caring, struggling, developing or looking for opportunities to connect.